 Inogen, Inc. (Company or Inogen) was incorporated in Delaware on November 27, 2001.
-The Company is a medical technology company that primarily develops, manufactures and markets innovative portable oxygen concentrators (POCs) used to deliver supplemental long-term oxygen therapy to patients suffering from chronic respiratory conditions.
-Traditionally, these patients have relied on stationary oxygen concentrator systems for use in the home and oxygen tanks or cylinders for mobile use, which the Company calls the delivery model.
+The Company is a medical technology business that primarily develops, manufactures, and markets innovative portable oxygen concentrators (POCs) used to deliver supplemental long-term oxygen therapy to patients suffering from chronic respiratory conditions.
+Traditionally, these patients have relied on stationary oxygen concentrator systems for use in the home and oxygen tanks or cylinders for mobile use, which the Company refers to as the delivery model.
 The tanks and cylinders must be delivered regularly and have a finite amount of oxygen, which requires patients to plan activities outside of their homes around delivery schedules and a finite oxygen supply.
-Additionally, patients must attach long, cumbersome tubing to their stationary concentrators simply to enable mobility within their homes.
-The Company's proprietary Inogen One® systems concentrate the air around the patient to offer a single source of supplemental oxygen anytime, anywhere with a single battery and can be plugged into an outlet when at home, in a car, or in a public place with outlets available.
+Additionally, patients must attach long, cumbersome tubing to their stationary concentrator simply to enable mobility within their homes.
+The Company's proprietary Inogen One® and Inogen Rove systems concentrate the air around the patient to offer a source of supplemental oxygen anytime, anywhere with a battery and can be plugged into an outlet when at home, in a car, or in a public place with outlets available.
 The Company's Inogen One systems reduce the patient's reliance on stationary concentrators and scheduled deliveries of tanks with a finite supply of oxygen, thereby improving patient quality of life and fostering mobility.

 The Company incorporated Inogen Europe Holding B.V., a Dutch limited liability company, on April 13, 2017.
 On May 4, 2017, Inogen Europe Holding B.V. acquired all issued and outstanding capital stock of MedSupport Systems B.V.
 (MedSupport) and began operating under the name Inogen Europe B.V.
 The Company merged Inogen Europe Holding B.V. and Inogen Europe B.V. on December 28, 2018.
 Inogen Europe B.V. is the remaining legal entity.
 Inogen completed the acquisition of New Aera, Inc. (New Aera) on August 9, 2019.
+On September 14, 2023, the Company completed the acquisition of all of the issued and outstanding capital stock of Physio-Assist SAS (Physio-Assist) and its wholly-owned subsidiary PhysioAssist GmbH.